Joe Francis: Civil

 In June 2007, Ashley Alexandra Dupré alleged that Francis and his company filmed her without permission, but she dropped her lawsuit after Francis released footage proving her consent.
 The following year, four women sued Girls Gone Wild for allegedly filming them as minors.
 Francis represented himself for part of the trial, until the judge cited him for contempt of court and fined him $2,500 for asking a plaintiff during cross-examination if she was a prostitute.
 Francis hired two lawyers that same day to represent him for the duration of the trial.

 In February 2012, Clark County, Nevada, judge Mark Denton awarded $7.5 million to businessman Steve Wynn for defamatory statements made by Francis.
 In September 2012, a jury awarded a further $20 million to Wynn in a slander case against Francis, claiming that Wynn had threatened to kill him over a gambling debt.
-Francis' witnesses all denied hearing Wynn make such threats.
+Francis's witnesses all denied hearing Wynn make such threats.
 The jury added an additional $20 million in punitive damages.
 In November 2012, Judge Joanne O'Donnell reduced Wynn's award to $19 million, reasoning that the jury's decision was "speculative" and formed based on their dislike of Francis.

 As part of his January 2015 no contest plea to child abuse and prostitution charges, Francis also agreed to settle a 2003 lawsuit which involved allegations of videotaping the exposed breasts of underage girls.